Milwaukee River water or watershed scenery in Wisconsin

 If the Milwaukee is blown out, dirty, rule-complicated, or crowded, compare Root River, Wisconsin River, or Flambeau River before forcing the same urban plan.

-Kletzsch Park corridor
+Kletzsch Park area

 Good orientation, but obey fish-passage refuge and posted-bank rules.